 Always make sure to maintain the groove and musicality of the music that you’re playing.
 A well-rounded drummer should be able to do both of these very well.

-You will need to have excellent technical ability if you want to play some of the hardest drum songs (or even intermediate drum songs for that matter!), but make approach the development of your drum chops depending on the overall context of the music you want to play.
+You will need to have an excellent technical ability if you want to play some of the hardest drum songs (or even intermediate drum songs for that matter!) but approach the development of your drum chops depending on the overall context of the music you want to play.

 We hope this has cleared up what drum chops are within the context of drumming, and that it has given you a good guide on how and what you should improve on.